 - Log Information: Log information is data about your use of the Services, such as IP address, browser type, internet service provider, referring and exit pages, operating system, date/time stamps, and related data.
 Log information may be stored in log files.

 - Cookies and Other Tracking Technologies: Cookies, web beacons, embedded scripts, location-identifying technologies, device recognition technologies, in-app tracking, and other tracking technologies (“Tracking Technologies”) may be used to collect information about your interactions with the Services or e-mails, including information to understand users’ browsing and buying activities, and to optimize our advertising campaigns on the Services.
 Brief descriptions of common Tracking Technologies are provided below.

 A cookie is a small text file that is stored on a user’s device.
 Session cookies make it easier for you to navigate the Services and expire when you close your browser.
 Tracking cookies remain longer and help in understanding how you use the Services, and enhance your user experience.
 Cookies may remain on your hard drive for an extended period of time.
 If you use your browser’s method of blocking or removing cookies, some but not all types of cookies may be deleted and/or blocked and as a result, some features and functionalities of the Services may not work.
 A Flash cookie (or locally shared object) is a data file, which may be placed on a device via the Adobe Flash plug-in that may be built-in to or downloaded by you to your device.
 HTML5 cookies can be programmed through HTML5 local storage.
 Flash cookies and HTML5 cookies are locally stored on your device and browser settings will not control them.
-To identify certain types of local shared objects on your device and adjust your settings, please click here.
+To identify certain types of local shared objects on your device and adjust your settings, please go to this page.
 The Services may associate some or all of these types of cookies with your device(s).

 View Our Cookie Notice